sakshidgoel/RideShare-Application/README.md

 6. Make sure the security group of the load balancer exposes ports 22 and 80 only.
 7. When the *rides* instance makes a call to the *users* instance to check if a user exists, the HHTP request from the *rides* instance must have the *Origin* header set to either the public IP address or public DNS name of the *rides* instance and this call must be made over the load balancer.

+---

+## Project

++ The project is focused on building a fault tolerant, highly available database as a service for the RideShare application.
+We will continue to use our users and rides VM, their containers, and the load balancer for the application.
+In addition now, we will enhance our existing DB APIs to provide this service.
++ The db read/write APIs we had written in the first assignment will be used as endpoints for this DBaaS orchestrator.
+The same db read/write APIs will now be exposed by the orchestrator.
++ The users and rides microservices will no longer be using their own databases, they will instead be using the “DBaaS service” that we will create for this project.
+This will be the only change that has to be made to the existing users and rides microservices.
+Instead of calling the db read and write APIs on localhost, those APIs will be called on the IP address of the database orchestrator.
++ We will implement a custom database orchestrator engine that will listen to incoming HTTP requests from users and rides microservices and perform the database read and write according to the given specifications.

+### Deliverables
+   + Master/slave worker
+   + Orchestrator
+   + Setting up RabbitMQ, with all queues having correct producer and consumer
+   + Perform data replica/sync
+   + Scale out/in
+   + Fault tolerance (slave + master) using Zookeeper with correct znodes and watch

+### Steps
+1. Implement orchestrator with RabbitMQ
+2. Implement replication/sync
+3. Demonstrate scale out/in
+4. Implement High Availability with Zookeeper

+### Architecture of DBaaS

+● Both the master and slave must run the same code, as any slave can be elected as the master.
+● Use docker sdk to start and stop new containers programmatically ● Use the db read/write API implementation from the first assignment to implement ‘master' and the ‘slave’ workers.
+● The ‘api/v1/db/read’ and ‘api/v1/db/write’ must only publish the request to the relevant queues and not write to db themselves
+● Crash APIs should return 200 OK with message body as < "pid_of_container_killed" >
+● For syncing a new slave with all the data, you can use multiple techniques, a few of them could be o Making the message “durable” so they are not removed from the queue o Not sending “ack” from the consumers so the messages stay in the queue, so when a new slave joins becomes a consumer, they can get all the messages. o Or any other algorithm you find appropriate.
+● Other than the given 4 queues, you can use any number of temporary queues at your discretion.

+### Points to Remember

+* You must keep the AWS setup that you created in your last assignment still running.
+The Users container must still be running on the Users EC2 instance, and the AWS Application Load Balancer must still perform the path-based load balancing before requests are ever received by the db container orchestrator.
+* The read write db requests from users/rides container will no longer go the ‘api/v1/db/read’ API running on the localhost, but instead must go to the public IP of the DBaaS VM.

+● Initially you will start with 1 slave and 1 master worker.
+● Zookeeper, RabbitMQ will both run in their own containers, their official image can be pulled from dockerhub.
+● Hence initially you will be running 5 containers, for “zookeeper”, “rabbitmq”, “orchestrator”, “slave” and “master” which will then be increased/decreased accordingly.
+● Ideally you must be using “docker-compose” to orchestrate your containers

+### Notes

+We will have two workers -> master and slave
+Master will operate on the writeQ
+Slave will respond to the read requests and redirect to readQ, after responding it will write response to responseQ Pika is a python client of rabbitMQ
+All messages from producer go through exchange to queue specified by name in routing_key callback function is called when a message arrives at a queue When we deploy worker nodes, the rabbitMQ will send the requests to each worker round robin way.
+After each consumer gets the message, it sends a basic_ack 'durable' can help the queues to stay if rabbitMQ restarts or crashes.
+It is put with prefetch_count=1 while declaring the queues
+RabbitMQ doesnt take care of sending messages equally, so we use the basic#qos Binding is the relationship between the exchange and the queues In direct exchange, the message will go to the queue where the routing_key (name of queue) = binding_key In fanout exchange, round robin

+### 'Remote procedure call'
+When we send a request to some other machine and wait for the result

+### KAZOO
+It has states that can help us take actions when the connection is stopped, restored or when zookeeper session has expired. kazoo states:
+1) LOST when an instance is first created
+2) CONNECTED when the instance gets connected
+3) SUSPENDED when it needs to transition to a new zookeeper

+### orchestrator:
+1) List workers of all containers that is working
+2) To remove a master -> lowest pid
+3) To remove a worker-> highest pid

+### Details
+docker sdk -> to start the workers name of worker -> worker_<random number>
+to generate pid -> subprocess module

+initially, create 2 workers -> client.container.run()

+worker and orchestrator have ubuntu images all services -> worker , rabbitmq and orchestrator run on same server

+crash api is made by making a call and getting all the worker names with pids and crashMaster will kill the first one of it. using client.containers.kill()

+crashSlave gets the sorted list of workers and kills the last value of that list which is highest pid

+to find pid of any containe, we use subprocess.check_output('docker inspect <name of container>')

+### RabbitMQ related stuff:
+* We could have contcated between the containers using ips but we were told to use rabbitMQ..

+* We were supposed to writeRPC.call() to the worker

+### Concepts

+We use direct exchange
+For read req, routing_key = 'read_queue'
+RabbitMQ works on 5672 port

+Worker.py is a common code
+DBClear directly calls the orchestrator and forwards it to worker

+All workers have a copy of the db image
+We have created a read and write queue for each of the worker

+DBread and Dbwrite are normal functions in worker

+slave_synchronisation is used in writeDB, where it writes it to the syncQ in a round robin fashion

+read_tag and write_tag are set to None intially, we cancel queues based on whether it is a master or not.

+A master on write, sends a requets to all the slave's syncQ.
+Now all the slaves read the message and use DBwrite or DBclear.

+requests are idempotent so it doesn't

+### Replication
+One master and one slave initially, so dbs are consisitent.
+Now if we spawn  a new slave, we create a shared volume.
+Since docker doesnt allow to transfer data from one of cotainer to other, it writes to the volume and then all dbs sync according to this...across workers.
+So when a worker starts, it takes a copy of shared volume from the shared db

+### Leader Election
+Zookeeper does leader election
+Based on leader election, queues are initialised

+### Nodes we used
+-> persistent and ephemeral
+Persisitent -> always stays inside the zookeeper node eg orchestrator Ephemeral -> It gets deleted once the zookeeper turns off eg worker Cant have child nodes

+### Datawatch
+* Datawatch is a watcher that is in form of a decorator function, zk.dataWatch()

+### Scaling Management:
+After first read request, scaling function should be called every 2 mins.
+We make a db and set all new requests there.
+This is threaded.
+Depending on number of read requests we extract the number of slaves that we need at a point.
+We spawn or kill containers as needed

+### Fault tolerance:
+If we crash a slave, a new worker should be created.
+@zk.ChildrenWatch keeps a watch on the childreen of a root.

+---

 ## Functionalities implemented
 Following are the expected functionalities that need to be implemented:
   1. Queues for message passing